Financial capability is being able to make informed decisions about the best way of managing your money.

 Avoid expensive forms of credit

 There is no upper cap on the interest rate of loans in the United Kingdom.
-This could mean that a small loan could grow in a short period of time.
-We can help you find more affordable forms of credit.
+We can help you find affordable forms of credit.

 Find cheaper ways to make large purchases